All you need to know heading into the May 21 primary

 Here’s what you can do to avoid problems if you vote absentee:

 • Get your absentee ballot application done early.
 You can request an absentee ballot here.
+(The registration deadline for the May 21 primary was April 22.)

 • If you’ve been having mail delays, place your completed absentee ballot in an official drop box during advanced voting instead of using the United States Postal Service.
 Check your county voter registration and election office for drop box locations.
-And yes, your absentee ballot counts.
-It is counted in the final tally not just close races.
+And, yes, your absentee ballot counts.
+It is counted in the final tally, not just close races.

 • If you need to contact your county election office, find that information here.